-It was probably Yuri Gagarin’s space flight in 1961 that first drew me to science.
-Throughout my life I have aspired to be a good scientist, and I have strived to achieve the intellectual rigour and personal integrity that this implies.
-Doctors are, or should be, applied scientists.
-One problem for medics is that, like everyone else, we are flawed.
-The only protection that patients have from health professionals’ human tendency to self-deception is for us to aspire to something better; to hold values that dictate that evidence not eminence is the appropriate criterion.
-The hubris-destroying twist of science, the central beauty and glory of empiricism, is that no matter how right you may be in your own lifetime, eventually someone will demonstrate that you were wrong.
+Since childhood, I have aspired to be a scientist.
+I have strived to achieve the intellectual rigour and personal integrity that this implies.
+Doctors should be applied scientists, but medics are people and they tend to be flawed.
+Our human tendency to self-deception must be offset by valuing evidence, not eminence.
+The hubris-destroying glory of empiricism is that no matter how right you may be in your own lifetime, eventually someone will demonstrate that you were wrong.
+This certainty demands humility.

 I have spent my life reading.
 Pretty much any book or other written material will do, from LP sleeve notes to Scott Fitzgerald.
 So an early and enduring ambition was to write.
 In 1970, Jimi Hendrix died and I decided to become a musician.
 I was given a guitar for my 15th birthday.
 I have gigged ever since.
 I have a web site for my musical existence here.